vl4ds/Documentation/device-type-developers-guide/tiles-metadata.rst

 The valid parameters are:

 *action*
     String - The action to take when this tile is pressed.
-The form is <tileName>.<command>.
+The form is <capabilityReference>.<command>.
 *backgroundColor*
-    String or List - A hexadecimal color code to use for the background color.
+    String - A hexadecimal color code to use for the background color.
+This has no effect if the tile has ``decoration: "flat"``.
-    Use a string for one background color all the time for this state.
-You can also pass a list of maps to specify different colors for different values.This is often useful for numeric data like temperature or humidity.
-Values between two specified values will render as a gradient between the specified colors.
-See the example below for more information.
+*backgroundColors*
+     List - Specify a list of maps of attribute values and colors.
+The mobile app will match and interpolate between these entries to select a color based on the value of the attribute.
 *defaultState*
     boolean - Specify ``true`` if this state should be the active state displayed for this tile.
 See the `State Selection`_ topic above for more information.
 *icon*
-    String - The identifier of the icon to use for this tile.
+    String - The identifier of the icon to use for this state.
 You can view the icon options `here <http://scripts.3dgo.net/smartthings/icons>`__. iOS devices support specifying a URL to a custom image (not currently supported on Android)
 *label*
     String - The label for this state.